micene09/scarlett/docs/api.md

 })
 const { post } = useRestClient()
 ```
- * Destructuring enabled
+ * ✓ Destructuring enabled
+ * ✓ Very close to Functional-Based projects like Vue or React
- * :warning: Needs a wrap methods pattern (`createRestClient` method that create the real initiator)
+ * ⚠️ Needs a wrap methods pattern (`createRestClient` method that create the real initiator)
- * :warning: No `this` available
+ * ⚠️ No `this` available

+For more details, visit the [Functional API](/api/functional) section.

 ## The core